toby676/email-statistics/README.md

 I used rails as a framework and rspec/capybara for testing.
 These are tools I am conformable with and I knew I could quickly create this app using these tools.

 ## Improvements?
-Adding an ID for each email and having the stats as a relation database could allow for better stat tracking.
+Adding an ID for each email and having the stats as a relational database could allow for better stat tracking.
 Currently the order/click tracking isn't tracking specific emails properly.